 How to fix an overbite

 There are different ways your dentist might suggest correcting your bite.
-It will depend on how severe the problem is, and what has caused it.
-Trust that your dentist or specialist knows the best solution, but if you are concerned or worried about the advice you get you can always seek a second opinion.
+Your treatment plan will depend on how severe the problem is, and what has caused it.

 Most overbite correction in the UK is done using braces.
 Treatment with braces is effective and, when followed up with a retainer, the results should be lifelong.
 This treatment can take between one and two years; sometimes more.